Francisco Goya: Court painter

 In 1783, the Count of Floridablanca, favorite of King Charles III, commissioned Goya to paint his portrait.
 He became friends with the King's half-brother Luis, and spent two summers working on portraits of both the Infante and his family.
 During the 1780s, his circle of patrons grew to include the Duke and Duchess of Osuna, the King and other notable people of the kingdom whom he painted.
-In 1786, Goya was given a salaried position as painter to Charles III.
+In 1786, Goya was given a salaried position as a painter to Charles III.

 Goya was appointed court painter to Charles IV in 1789.
 The following year he became First Court Painter, with a salary of 50,000 reales and an allowance of 500 ducats for a coach.
 He painted portraits of the king and the queen, and the Spanish Prime Minister Manuel de Godoy and many other nobles.
 These portraits are notable for their disinclination to flatter; his Charles IV of Spain and His Family is an especially brutal assessment of a royal family.
 Modern interpreters view the portrait as satirical; it is thought to reveal the corruption behind the rule of Charles IV.
 Under his reign his wife Louisa was thought to have had the real power, and thus Goya placed her at the center of the group portrait.
 From the back left of the painting one can see the artist himself looking out at the viewer, and the painting behind the family depicts Lot and his daughters, thus once again echoing the underlying message of corruption and decay.

 Goya earned commissions from the highest ranks of the Spanish nobility, including Pedro Téllez-Girón, 9th Duke of Osuna and his wife María Josefa Pimentel, 12th Countess-Duchess of Benavente, José Álvarez de Toledo, Duke of Alba and his wife María del Pilar de Silva, and María Ana de Pontejos y Sandoval, Marchioness of Pontejos.
 In 1801 he painted Godoy in a commission to commemorate the victory in the brief War of the Oranges against Portugal.
 The two were friends, even if Goya's 1801 portrait is usually seen as satire.
 Yet even after Godoy's fall from grace the politician referred to the artist in warm terms.
 Godoy saw himself as instrumental in the publication of the Caprichos and is widely believed to have commissioned La maja desnuda.